 Novobiocin Sodium, Granulized is an aminocoumarin antibiotic that prevents cell division.
-Novobiocin Sodium is freely soluble in aqueous solution.
-The product has been granulized which enhances the rate of water solubility.
-This formulation has a significantly larger particle size than Novobiocin Sodium (N014), (average size 333.4 µm versus 0.139 µm) and it is dust-free for enhanced safety.
+Novobiocin Sodium is freely soluble in aqueous solution and the product has been granulized which enhances its water solubility.
+This formulation has a significantly larger particle size than Novobiocin Sodium (N014), (average particle size 333.4 µm vs. 0.139 µm) and it is dust-free for an enhanced safety profile.

-Effective against Gram-positive organisms.
-Used to differentiate between coagulase-negative Staphylococcus.
+Nobobiocin Sodium is effective against Gram-positive organisms.
+It is used to differentiate between coagulase-negative Staphylococcus.

-Novobiocin sodium is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Gram-positive microbial isolates.
-Medical microbiologists use AST results to recommend antibiotic treatment options for infected patients.
+Novobiocin Sodium is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Gram-positive microbial isolates.
+Medical microbiologists use AST results to recommend antibiotic treatment options.
 Representative MIC values include:

-In Morocco, date palm tissue can be contaminated with endophytic Bacillus.
-Among 40 compounds tested, only Novobiocin and Gentamycin were efficient in tissue culture against these bacteria when incorporated into the culture medium at 20 mg/L. (Benjama and Charkaoui, 1997).
+Date palm tissue can be contaminated with endophytic Bacillus.
+Novobiocin and Gentamycin were efficient in tissue culture against these bacteria when incorporated into the culture medium at 20 mg/L. (Benjama and Charkaoui, 1997).